AgathaZareth/Capstone_Project/README.md

 The baseline model takes in the most correlated feature with `win %`.
 Final model was created by iteratively adding features based on the features p value.

-Small print outs of the following are printed for each:
+Each model has a small printout of the following:

 - histogram of distribution of residuals
 - QQ plot